WesleyWeber/wordle/README.md

                         Letters that the word does contain --not-contain NOT_CONTAIN
                         Letters that the word does not contain --pattern PATTERN     Known pattern of the word.
-Respects * as a wild card. e.g., "RO**E" --anti-pattern [ANTI_PATTERN ...]
+Respects * as a wild card. e.g., "C*A**" --anti-pattern [ANTI_PATTERN ...]
                         Letter and position pairs where the letter should not appear, e.g., e:1
 ```